 ABOUT CHIEF ETHANOL FUELS, INC.

 A pioneer in the ethanol industry, Chief Ethanol Fuels, Inc. is Nebraska’s first dry-mill ethanol plant and remains committed to producing renewable fuel and high-quality feed today.
 The plant is a continuous flow Vogelbusch process.

 The starch that is removed from the corn kernels is used to make ethanol.
 The remaining nutrient-rich material is concentrated into distillers grains and condensed distillers solubles.

-The solubles are made into a syrup and added back to the distillers grain for higher nutritional value as a wet (DWGS) or dry (DDGS) product.
+The solubles are made into a syrup and added back to the distillers grain for higher nutritional value as a wet (WDGS) or dry (DDGS) product.

-Duane Kristensen is the Vice President of Operations/General Manager for Chief Ethanol Fuels, Inc. Chief Ethanol has a 75 million gallon facility located in Hastings, Nebraska, and a 48 million gallon facility in Lexington, Nebraska.
+Wayne Garrett is the General Manager for Chief Ethanol Fuels, Inc. Chief Ethanol operates a 75 million gallon facility located in Hastings, Nebraska, and a 48 million gallon facility in Lexington, Nebraska.

 Wayne brings a successful track record with over 30 years of managerial experience leading organizations and teams that have achieved transformative levels of growth.
 With experience in sales and marketing, he has a strong background in developing comprehensive strategic goals for market penetration.

 Prior to Wayne’s current role, he oversaw the production, fabrication, engineering, staff development and training, supply chain, and financial performance of the Bosselman Energy Tank & Trailer division.
 His leadership style is focused on building strong teams through foresight, integrity, and motivation in order to meet the needs of all stakeholders.